Custom Flow Performance Analysis (Android)

 Create a performance testing subproject

-First let's set the performance subproject path in the Emerge Gradle plugin configuration.
+First, let's set the performance subproject path in the Emerge Gradle plugin configuration.
 This is where you can choose its name.
 Here we use performance as an example:

 emerge {

-performanceProjectPath.set(":performance") // Does not need to exist, we'll create it soon!
+projectPath.set(":performance") // Does not need to exist, we'll create it soon!

 }